 Are you considering studying law in Malaysia?
-If so, you are about to enter an exciting field that is rich in opportunities.
+If so, you are about to enter an exciting field that is full of opportunities.

 There are many areas that you can focus on when studying law.
-You will soon find out that there will always be a need for lawyers to provide legal services, no matter where in the world you are.
+You will soon find out that there will always be a need for lawyers to provide legal services, no matter where you are in the world.

-For more information on law c, check out our study guide on the subject.
+For more information on law, check out our study guide on the subject.

 7 best universities to study law in Malaysia

-When you study, you will have to sit down and carefully consider all the potential universities in Malaysia that are available for you.
+The first step is to find a university that will meet all of your expectations.
+You should consider all the potential universities in Malaysia that are available for you.

-We want to make your research a little easier for you, so we’ve put together a list of 5 top universities in Malaysia that offer law courses, based on international and national ranking systems, as well as another 2 notable institutions that we think you should check out:
+To make research a little easier for you, we’ve put together a list of top universities in Malaysia that offer law courses, based on international and national rankings:

 - Universiti of Malaya (UM)